2025-2026 Catalog

 The Common Course of Study

-The Lafayette Common Course of Study (CCS) is an outcomes-based curriculum and includes goals that will be assessed on a continuing basis.
-The result is an organic general education program that will evolve and change as we review how well we are accomplishing what we aspire to teach our students.
+The Common Course of Study (CCS) establishes an outcome-based, all-inclusive academic core that will evolve and change as we review how well we are accomplishing what we aspire to teach our students.

 Academic Divisions